naturallaw777/Sovran_SystemsOS/DIY Install Sovran_SystemsOS.md

 16. Remove the USB thumb drive from the second computer.

-### Procedure Three  - Opening The Ports on Your Router - Internal IP
+### Procedure Two  - Opening The Ports on Your Router - Internal IP

 1. Go to port forwarding on your router and open the above mentioned ports to the internal IP (the one you found above) of your new Sovran_SystemsOS machine

-### Procedure Four - Installing Sovran_SystemsOS
+### Procedure Three - Installing Sovran_SystemsOS

-1. Now at the basic install of NixOS from step `16`, type `root` to log into root and type the password `a` when asked then press enter.
+1. Now at the basic install of NixOS from Procedure One, type `root` to log into root and type the password `a` when asked then press enter.
 2. Now you are logged in as `root`.
 3. Now type in or copy and paste: